 If you recently fueled your car, try to remember if you accidentally overfilled or spilled any gas on your clothes or the exterior of your car.
 If so, this could be why your car smells like gas.
 But don’t worry, this happens to all of us, including me.

 Note that even if you do remember spilling gas on the exterior of your car, you should still check for other reasons why you smell gas.
-A leaking fuel system or tank, for example, is much more severe than an accidental spill.
+For example, a leaking fuel system or tank is much more severe than an accidental spill.

 If you can’t remember spilling any gas, or if checking the exterior of your car doesn’t help, move on to the following reason.